ashleybaxter/iamashley/_posts/2016-01-07-the-business-i-want-to-build.markdown

 The lack of control with customer interaction, design and technology contradicts the business I want to build.

-I've portrayed aspects of the brand I want to create through the design, illustrations and words on the site, but that's all they are.
-Words and pictures on a screen.
+I've portrayed aspects of the brand I want to create through the design, illustrations and words on the site.
+But that's all they are—words and pictures on a screen.
 They don't yet reflect a real company.

 <img src="/img/blog/jack-home.jpg" alt="Insurance by Jack">